-43) . . literary activity, in its specific aspect as a mental discipline, cannot have any other justification than to illuminate certain matters for oneself at the same time as one makes them communicable to others, and that one of the highest goals . . . is to
+30) . . . literary activity, in its specific aspect as a mental discipline, cannot have any other justification than to illuminate certain matters for oneself at the same time as one makes them communicable to others, and that one of the highest goals ... to restore by means of words certain intense states, concretely experienced and become significant, to be thus put into words. --Michel Leiris

-44) I did not read all of them.
-After Disgrace I lost interest.
-In general I would say that his work lacks ambition.
+31) In general I would say that his work lacks ambition.
 The control of the elements is too tight.
 Nowhere do you get a feeling a writer deforming his medium in order to say what has never been said before, which is to me the mark of great writing.
 Too cool, too neat, I would say.
 Too lacking in passion.
-That's all. --J.M.
+That's all. -j.M.
 Coetzee, Summertime

-45) Yes, but we are all a little desperate, that is life.
+32) Yes, but we are all a little desperate, that is life.
 If you are strong you conquer the despair.
 That is why I ask: how can you be a great writer if you are just an ordinary little man?
 Surely you must have a certain flame in you that sets you apart from the people in the street.
 Maybe in his books, if you read them, you can see that flame.
 But, for me, in the times I was with him I never felt any fire.
-On the contrary, he seemed to me - how shall I express it? - tepid. --J.M.
+On the contrary, he seemed to me-how shall I express it?--tepid. -j.M.
 Coetzee, Summertime

-46) I just look into my own imagination.
+33) I just look into my own imagination.
 I don't have a secret way. --James Tate